-There is a sense of urgency for the person living with incurable cancer.
-Cancer also takes a huge toll on the cancer patient's family.
-These factors motivated Debbie to begin her work to raise funds for stomach cancer research.
-In 2009 Debbie started Debbie's Dream Foundation: Curing Stomach Cancer (DDF) to aggressively and immediately fund research into innovative, progressive and cutting-edge treatments for stomach cancer to improve the diagnosis and treatment for this disease; to raise awareness about stomach cancer; and to provide information and assistance to stomach cancer patients, their families and caregivers.
+As she began to respond to treatment, Debbie decided that she could make a difference in the treatment options for stomach cancer patients by using her education, experience, and contacts in the community.
+In 2009 Debbie started Debbie's Dream Foundation: Curing Stomach Cancer (DDF) to aggressively and immediately fund research into innovative, progressive, and cutting-edge treatments for stomach cancer to improve the diagnosis and treatment for this disease; to raise awareness about stomach cancer; and to provide information and assistance to stomach cancer patients, families, and caregivers.
 It is Debbie's Dream that, with increased funding, more treatments for stomach cancer will become available sooner and a cure will be found.

 DDF led by Debbie Zelman has achieved many milestones including:

 29 chapters in the US, Canada and Germany